National without household registration: Loss of nationality

 NWOHRs may voluntarily relinquish the status by application to the Ministry of the Interior, provided that they have acquired another nationality or are married to foreign nationals.
 The status may be deprived if it was fraudulently acquired.
 All Taiwanese nationals, including NWOHRs, who obtain hukou in mainland China automatically have their passports cancelled and any residence rights in Taiwan revoked.

 Entry requirements

-Although NWOHRs may travel using a Taiwanese passport, because the status by itself does not give its holders residence rights in Taiwan, they face restrictions when traveling there and are not treated identically to Taiwanese nationals with household registration when entering other countries.
-For example, visa waivers for holders of Taiwanese passports traveling into the Schengen Area only apply to those with household registration.
+Although NWOHRs may travel using a Taiwanese passport, because the status by itself does not give its holders residence rights in Taiwan, the travel restrictions are different from those Taiwanese nationals with household registration when entering other countries.